Introduction

 Can bad public speakers spoil small events?

-Why is charm key for speakers?
+Why is charm the key for speakers?

 How does emotional connection lift a talk?